 - Why can’t you simply eat just enough, instead of too much?

 - If your inability to control your eating makes you weak or bad?

 - How you develop a better relationship with food?

 Those are questions of people struggling to get a handle on their eating.

 Most people don’t even know that it is possible to experience a healthy and pleasurable relationship with food.

 Instead of eating for nourishment, millions of people now eat to kill the pain of some other problem or discomfort, including:

 Most people abuse food because it’s perfectly legal to do so, and it’s available everywhere, 24 hours each day.

 Mindful eating (and this guide) provides you with answers to those pressing questions.
 It’s both important and beneficial.

-It provides you with a healthy alternative to “mindless out–of-control eating.”
-Instead of turning to food for relief of stress or boredom, mindless eating helps you pinpoint the source of your hunger or craving so you can avoid eating to relieve emotional discomfort or pain.
+It provides you with a healthy alternative to “mindless out-of-control eating.”
+Instead of turning to food for the relief of stress or boredom, mindless eating helps you pinpoint the source of your hunger or craving so you can avoid eating to relieve emotional discomfort or pain.